daily 10 am - 8 pm

 This will make Leibniz research museums even more visible than before as places of innovative exhibitions, citizen science and knowledge transfer.
 With regard to joint activities, the action plan sets four priorities: science communication, communication research and standards, restoration and conservation research and international networking.

-1. Discursive and interactive formats of science communication as "Orte des Dialogs" ("Places of Dialogue)
+1. Discursive and interactive formats of science communication as "Orte des Dialogs" ("Places of Dialogue")

 In the network, the eight Leibniz research museums are expanding their cooperation in various areas on the basis of their research.
-In doing so, they are developing practical experience in knowledge transfer as well as education and mediation and how these can be passed on to other research museums.
+In doing so, they are developing practical experience in knowledge transfer as well as in education and mediation and how these can be passed on to other research museums.
 In addition, they discuss how new standards and innovative formats can be developed in the transfer of knowledge and research.
 For this purpose, there are various workshops on virtual, mixed and augmented reality, among others.
 The citizen participation format "DSM Werft" (DSM shipyard) was developed in our house and is currently being implemented within the framework of the special exhibition "360° POLARSTERN - A virtual research expedition".

 3. European Year of Cultural Heritage 2018